-Decentralized Unit Management:

-A decentralized unit system of inmate management is recommended, whereby an institution is subdivided into semi-autonomous units.
-The basic elements are as follows:

-- Each unit comprises a relatively small number of inmates.
+Decentralized Unit Management A decentralized management system is recommended whereby an institution is subdivided into semiautonomous units.
+The basic elements are as follows: - Each unit comprises a relatively small number of inmates.
 Ideally, the size of units should range from 40 to 65 inmates.
-Since staff resources are often scarce, combining two units under one staff team is frequently necessary. - o Inmates are housed in the same unit for the major portion of their confinment. - o Inmates work in a close relationship with a multi-disciplinary team of staff who are permanently assigned to the unit and whose offices are located in the unit.

-- o Staff members have decisionmaking authority for most aspects of the institutional programming and living of the inmates assigned to them. - Assignments to a particular unit are based on the inmate's need for the specific level of control or program offered in that unit.

-Decentralized unit management increases contact between staff and inmates, fosters better interpersonal relationships, and leads to more knowledgable decision-making as a direct result of staff dealing with smaller, more permanent groups of inmates.
+Since staff resources are often scarce, combining two units under one staff team is frequently necessary. - Inmates are housed in the same unit for the major portion of their confinement. - · Inmates work in a close relationship with a multidisciplinary team of staff who are permanently assigned to the unit and whose offices are located in the unit. - · Staff members have decisionmaking authority for most aspects of institutional programming and living for the inmates assigned to them. - Assignments to a particular unit are based on the inmate's need for the specific level of control or program offered in that unit.
+Private rooms best meet the goals of decency and humaneness.
+Although initial construction cost for private rooms is somewhat bigher than for multiple occupancy bousing, there are significant long-term advantages-for instance, in privacy and security.
+GENERAL HOUSING/43 Decentralized unit management increases contact between staff and inmates, fosters better interpersonal relationships, and leads to more knowledgeable decisionmaking as a direct result of staff dealing with smaller, more permanent groups of inmates.
 At the same time, the facility benefits from the economies inherent in centralized service facilities, including one food service facility, one clinic, one education and vocational training complex, and one gymnasium.
 There are generally two types of units under the unit management concept: general units and special program units.
 The program in specialized units is tailored specifically to the common needs of the population housed in that unit.
-Depending on the needs of its inmates an institution could have one or more specialized program units to serve inmates who could profit from such things as alcohol or other chemical abuse programs, or pre-release planning.
+Depending on the needs of its inmates, an institution could have one or more specialized program units to serve inmates who could profit from such things as alcohol or other chemical abuse programs, or pre-release planning.
 The remaining units provide for general programs.
+In an institution using a decentralized unit management system, newly admitted inmates are assigned to their